yamunabm/time-deposit-take-home-kata/README.md

 1. **API Endpoint**:
   - Create a Restful API endpoint for updating the balances of all time deposits in the database.
   - Create a Restful API endpoint to get all time deposits.
+    - Get API should return a list of all time deposits with this schema:
+      - id
+      - planType
+      - balance
+      - days
+      - withdrawals
   - Choose any API framework you prefer.

 2. **Database Setup**: